State of Illinois

 For more information about WIC, call 1-800-323-4769, (voice and TTY).

-If you have questions about any Illinois Department of Human Services (IDHS) program, call or visit your FCRC.
-We will answer your questions.
-If you do not know where your FCRC is or if you are unable to go there, you may call the automated helpline 24 hours a day at: 1-800-843-6154 1-800-447-6404 (TTY)
+If you have questions about any IDHS?program or do not know where your local IDHS office is, you may call the automated helpline 24 hours a day at:

 For answers to your questions, you may also write: